 The Stride Center

-The Stride Center is a non profit social venture working to empower economic self-sufficiency for individuals and communities in the San Francisco Bay Area.
-We are harnessing the power of technology and the digital economy to help men, women and families on the road to self-sufficiency and independence.
+The Stride Center is a non profit social venture working to empower economic and social mobility for individuals and communities in the San Francisco Bay Area.
+We are harnessing the power of technology and the digital economy to help men, women and families on the road to professional careers in the technology field.

 Get Certified!
 Take MCTS and Server+ Courses Online From Any location!